paulhitz/yet-another-rest-client/README.md

 ###More...
 * View the request response in beautiful syntax highlighting (including JSON, XML, HTML, CSS and 130+ other languages!).
 * See how long each request took to complete.
 * Supports GET, POST, PUT, DELETE, PATCH, HEAD and OPTIONS request methods.
+Custom request methods can also be added by the user.
 * HTTP Basic Authentication
 * Responsive Design
 * 100% Free.
 No strings attached.